Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 The Bad of Fad Diets

-1. Diets that promise quick and easy weight loss are usually based on eating more of one food type and none of another.
+- Diets that promise quick and easy weight loss are usually based on eating more of one food type and less of another.

-2. Fad diets are often boring and over restrictive.
+- Fad diets are often boring and overly restrictive.

-4. Many fad diets do not help you to incorporate enough servings of fruits and vegetables in your weight loss program, or give you the variety of foods that your body needs.
+- Many fad diets do not help you incorporate enough servings of fruits and vegetables in your weight loss program, or give you the variety of foods that your body needs.

-5. Quick weight loss diets are just a temporary solution and do not help you to make permanent changes to your eating habits.
+- Quick weight loss diets are just a temporary solution and do not help you make permanent changes to your eating habits.

 6 Ways Fad Diets Can Harm You